dosyago/WeirdJSON/README.md

 # what?

-JSON superset, supporting BigInts, TypedArrays, null, undefined and Symbol.
+JSON superset, supporting BigInts, TypedArrays, null, undefined, Symbol and more.

 Comes in a variety of flavors:

+- JSON36 - JSON46 but coded down to (case-insensitive) A-Z0-9
 - JSON46 - Supports the full 17-plane Unicode 13, and codes it down to ASCII without Base64.
 HUZZAH!
-- JSON36 - JSON46 but coded down to (case-insensitive) A-Z0-9
 - JSON64 - JSON46 but encoded with irradix to a special base64
+- deepCopy - clones an object as deeply as possible.
+(Limitations: No support for functions because of closure inequality, no preservation of prototype chain for custom objects but all JavaScript builtin objects supported on the browser are handled (but not DOM/CSSOM API objects like Node, or XMLHttpRequest, CSSStyleSheetDeclaration), no cloning of unregistered Symbols (i.e, not created with Symbol.for), no support for WeakSet nor WeakMap.
+See [limitationisms](#limitationisms) for details.

 Simple example: